The clean slate scheme

 The clean slate scheme allows some people the right, in some circumstances, to withhold information about their criminal convictions.
 It means that when an eligible person is asked about their criminal record, they can say they have no criminal record.
 This scheme doesn’t completely delete the information (“wipe the slate clean”), but simply allows information to be withheld as if you had no criminal convictions.

 To qualify for the clean slate scheme, you must meet all of the following conditions.
 You must have:

 - no convictions within the last seven years

-- never been sentenced to a custodial sentence (for example, imprisonment)
+- never been sentenced to a prison sentence

-- never been ordered by a court, following a criminal case, to be detained in a hospital due to your mental condition, instead of being sentenced
+- never been ordered by a court, following a criminal case, to be held in a hospital due to your mental condition, instead of being sentenced

 - never been convicted of a “specified offence” (for example, sexual offending against children and young people or the mentally impaired)